 Gift Shop Managers

-Cindy’s Newsletter provides its readership of over 3,000 gift shop professionals “actionable content” to help optimize their shop operations and grow revenue.
+Cindy’s Newsletter provides its readership of over 3,000 gift shop professionals “actionable content” to help optimize their shop operation, grow revenue, and connect with one another.
+LEAVE A COMMENT: Click the colored comment tags throughout the newsletter or email Cindy at firstname.lastname@example.org

 MAY 15, 2020